Phantas0s/ottosocial/README.md

 file: ~/my-tweets.csv
 ```

-Then, you need to launch ottosocial as follow: `ottosocial -v`
+Then, you simply need to launch ottosocial (with or without the `--verify` flag).

 # CSV Format